Google's Bid-for-placement Patent Settlement Cover-up

 The bid-for-placement mechanism was pioneered by Overture, a paid search specialist company.
 In July 2001, the US patent office issued Overture a patent covering the mechanism.
 Patent 6,269,361 also known as the '361 patent was bad news for Google: it threatened Google's core business model.
 It was imperative for Google to have access to the '361 patent, but Google never managed to negotiate a satisfactory licensing agreement with Overture.
 Consequently, in April 2002 Overture sued Google over patent infringement.

-Google greatly miscalculated the threat posed by Overture.
-Google likely believed Overture was totally dependent on the '361 patent and could not afford any risk of having the patent invalidated in a court.
+Google greatly miscalculated the threat posed by Overture and was eventually forced to settle at a most inopportune time.
+However, at the time, Google likely believed Overture was totally dependent on the '361 patent and could not afford any risk of having the patent invalidated in a court.
 Google calculated that it will win outright, if the courts dismiss Overture's lawsuit early, but if things don't go its way, it will still manage to cut a palatable deal.
 Unfortunately for Google, Overture did happen to have a few other options.

 Overture started life as a paid listing search engine.
 The company was known as GoTo.com when it first began operations.
 Advertisers placed ads with GoTo.com and in response to queries the GoTo.com website produced a listing of ads ranked by the ad sponsors' bids for the search keywords.
 The GoTo.com website never made it big, and the company was forced to pitch the idea of bid-for-placement to outside search engines.
 The company even changed its name to Overture to better reflect its new business model.